Post-Traumatic Seizures

 Partial (focal) or generalised tonic - clonic seizures characterized by strange and involuntary movement (stiffening or shakening) of head, body, arms, legs, or eyes of the patient

-Early PTS should be treated promptly with anti-epileptic drugs (AEDs) like Carbamazepine, Lamotrigine, and Phenobarbital etc. Almost 20% of all the cases who have presented with a single late post-traumatic seizure have never presented with a seizure after that and do not need any treatment.
+Early PTS should be treated promptly with anti-epileptic drugs (AEDs) like Carbamazepine, Lamotrigine, and Phenobarbital, etc. Almost 20% of all the cases that have presented with a single late post-traumatic seizure have never presented with a seizure after that and do not need any treatment.

 • Early PTS: These occur within 1 week of a TBI.
 About 25% of patients diagnosed with this seizure will have another seizure months or years later.
 This is called epilepsy.